Investing in Stocks for Retirement

 The world of investing can seem like a giant maze.
 Fisher Investments has developed several informational and educational guides tackling a variety of investing topics.

-Many investors believe stocks with a history of dividend growth are “safer" than non-dividend paying stocks.
-However, that is not necessarily the case—there are no fundamental risk differences between dividend paying stocks compared with those that don’t.
+Many investors believe stocks with a history of dividend growth are “safer” than stocks that do not pay dividends.
+However, that is not necessarily the case.
+There are no fundamental risk differences between stocks that pay dividends compared with those that don’t.

 The stock market can be broken down into several categories.
-Take the MSCI World Index as an example.
-It has 11 sectors, which separate companies into groups based on the products and services offered by the particular company.
-The 11 sectors that make up the MSCI World Index are Information Technology, Health Care, Consumer Staples, Telecommunication Services, Financials, Consumer Discretionary, Energy, Utilities, Real Estate, Materials and Industrials.
+For instance, the MSCI World Index has 11 sectors, which divide companies into groups based on the products and services they offer.
+These sectors are Information Technology, Health Care, Consumer Staples, Telecommunication Services, Financials, Consumer Discretionary, Energy, Utilities, Real Estate, Materials and Industrials.

 There are indexes that track the performance of particular sectors.
 Investors can choose to invest in specific sectors, individual stocks or the broader stock market through exchange-traded funds (ETFs), index funds or actively managed stock mutual funds.